 Both of these cameras feature RAW support, so you will get high-quality RAW images, which is something serious photographers would appreciate.
 If you’re a beginner, you’re probably wondering why shooting in RAW is such a big deal.

-For some perspective, let’s compare with JPEG.
+For some perspective, let’s compare it with JPEG.
 JPEG, the standard image format most smartphones take photos in, is quite processed and compressed.
 As you probably know, compression also comes with a corresponding loss in quality, making JPEG photos no fun to edit.

 RAW files, on the other hand, are much larger since they are uncompressed.
 But they give editors greater leeway to get creative when editing.
 But then again, shooting in RAW is not for everybody.
-If you just want to take fire photos for the Gram, then you’ll do just fine with JPEG.
+If you just want to take fire photos for the Gram, you’ll do fine with JPEG.

-Also, there might be times when you’re covering an event or a conference, and you need to stream to a separate room.
+Also, there might be times when you’re covering an event or a conference and need to stream to a separate room.
 In such a case, a camera with HDMI output comes in handy.
 Simply connect the camera to a screen in the other room with an HDMI cable, and you’re good.